-The cause of albinism is a mutation in one of several genes.
-Each of these genes provides the chemically coded instructions for making one of several proteins involved in the production of melanin.
+Albinism is caused by a mutation in one of several genes.
+Each of these genes provides instructions for making one of several proteins involved in the production of melanin.
 Melanin is produced by cells called melanocytes, which are found in your skin and eyes.
-A mutation may result in no melanin production at all or a significant decline in the amount of melanin.
+A mutation may result in no melanin at all or a significant decline in the amount of melanin.

-In most types of albinism, a person must inherit two copies of a mutated gene — one from each parent — in order to have albinism (recessive inheritance).
-If a person has only one copy, then he or she won't have the disorder.
+In some types of albinism, a person must inherit two copies of a mutated gene — one from each parent — in order to have albinism (recessive inheritance).

-Regardless of which gene mutation is present, vision impairment is a common characteristic with all types of albinism.
-These impairments are caused by irregular development of the nerve pathways from the eye to the brain and from abnormal development of the retina.
+Regardless of which gene mutation is present, vision impairment is a key feature of all types of albinism.
+These impairments are caused by irregular development of the optic nerve pathways from the eye to the brain and from abnormal development of the retina.

 Types of albinism

 - X-linked ocular albinism.
 The cause of X-linked ocular albinism, which occurs almost exclusively in males, is a gene mutation on the X chromosome.
-People who have ocular albinism have the developmental and functional vision problems of albinism.
-But skin, hair and eye color are generally in the normal range or slightly lighter than that of others in the family.
+People who have ocular albinism have vision problems, but their skin, hair and eye color are generally in the normal range or slightly lighter than that of others in the family.

 - Hermansky-Pudlak syndrome.
-Hermansky-Pudlak syndrome is a rare albinism disorder caused by a mutation in one of at least eight genes associated with this syndrome.
-People with this disorder have signs and symptoms like those of oculocutaneous albinism, but they also develop lung and bowel diseases and a bleeding disorder.
+Hermansky-Pudlak syndrome is a rare albinism disorder caused by a mutation in one of at least eight different genes.
+The disorder is much more common in Puerto Rico.
+People with this disorder have signs and symptoms similar to people with oculocutaneous albinism, but they may also develop lung and bowel diseases, or a bleeding disorder.

 - Chediak-Higashi syndrome.
-Chediak-Higashi syndrome is a rare form of albinism that's associated with a mutation in the LYST gene.
-Signs and symptoms are similar to those of oculocutaneous albinism.
-The hair is usually brown or blond with a silvery sheen, and the skin is usually creamy white to grayish.
-People with this syndrome have a defect with white blood cells that results in a susceptibility to infections.
+Chediak-Higashi syndrome is a rare form of albinism associated with a mutation in the LYST gene.
+With signs and symptoms similar to oculocutaneous albinism, the hair is usually brown or blond with a silvery sheen, and the skin is usually creamy white to grayish.
+People with this syndrome have a defect in white blood cells that increases their risk of infections.